 Employees today depend heavily on messaging tools.
-Establishing clear policies that cover the use of messaging apps, incorporating an enterprise solution that combines end-to-end encryption with data retention capabilities, and building a culture of security will allow you to accelerate collaboration while protecting your organization's data.
+Establishing clear policies that cover the use of messaging apps, incorporating a security-first solution that combines end-to-end encryption with data retention capabilities, and increasing awareness of security issues will allow you to accelerate collaboration, while protecting your organization's data.
 Keep your communications safe with AWS Wickr.
 Let us show you how.